karta1571234/zenbo_order_system/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-Welcome to my YouTube channel!
-In this video, I will demonstrate the perfect integration of Zenbo Robot with an Android ordering system.
+I will demonstrate the perfect integration of Zenbo Robot with an Android ordering system.
 This project involves developing the ordering system using Android Studio with Java, and controlling the robot using Zenbo SDK by installing the APK on Zenbo.

 The ordering system plays a vital role in modern restaurant businesses, while Zenbo Robot serves as an assistant with voice and motion control capabilities.
 Through this combination of technologies, we can achieve an interactive and enjoyable ordering experience.